UKHO/docs/quality-assurance/browser-automation.md

 Selenium is popular because of its long history, large community and available language bindings - these include Java, C#, JavaScript and Python.

-Selenium is a very good tool to automate true E2E and user interactions, but it takes time and effort to get the framework right.
-It suffers  and then there is the overhead of maintaining it along with the WebDrivers and browser versions (though this overhead can be reduced through the use of tools such as [automated driver synchronisation](https://github.com/UKHO/ChromeDriverBinarySync-PSModule).
+Selenium is a good tool to automate true E2E and user interactions, but it takes time, effort and experience to get the framework right.
+There is also significant overhead in maintaining WebDrivers and browser versions (though this overhead can be reduced through the use of tools such as [automated driver synchronisation](https://github.com/UKHO/ChromeDriverBinarySync-PSModule).

 It is not as fast, intuitive or maintainable as Cypress and Playwright and so we do not recommend using it for new test suites.